Using Custom Dictionaries with Text Analysis in HANA SPS9, for Formula One Twitter Analysis

 <?xml version="1.0" encoding="UTF-8"?> <dictionary xmlns="http://www.sap.com/ta/4.0"> <entity_category name="F1 Driver"> <entity_name standard_form="Lewis Hamilton"> <variant name ="Lewis"/> <variant name ="Hamilton"/> <variant name ="HAM"/> <variant name ="@LewisHamilton"/> <variant name ="#TeamLH"/> <variant name ="LewisHamilton"/> </entity_name> <entity_name standard_form="Jenson Button"> <variant name ="Jenson"/> <variant name ="Button"/> <variant name ="#JB22"/> <variant name ="@JensonButton"/> <variant name ="JensonButton"/> </entity_name> <entity_name standard_form="Kimi Raikkonen"> <variant name ="Kimi"/> <variant name ="Raikkonen"/> <variant name ="Kimi Räikkönen"/> <variant name ="Räikkönen"/> <variant name ="Ferrari Kimi Raikkonen"/> </entity_name> </entity_category> </dictionary>

-Below you can see the full Dictionary XML file inside the WebIDE
+Below you can see the full Dictionary XML file inside the HANA Web-based Development Workbench.

-Once you click Save you should see in the black console as above that is gets saved and activated (compiled automagically) immediately.
+Once you click Save you should see in the black console as below that it gets saved and activated (compiled auto-magically) immediately.

 2.1 Create configuration file